 It's important for students to see the adults in their lives reading.
-The positive role model of adult readers helps to create a school-wide reading culture that inspires students to read on their own.
+The positive role model of adult readers helps to create a schoolwide reading culture that inspires students to read on their own.
 At Loxford School in Essex, England, every adult is invited to take part in their "Caught Reading" campaign.
 Everyone, including the principal, office staff, teachers, faculty, students and visitors, has posters made as they are "caught reading."
 They find it's a great way to engage staff and students and get kids excited about their teachers' reading experience.

-We Are All in This Together Remind your faculty that all teachers are teachers of reading, not just elementary classroom teachers and English teachers.
+We Are All in This Together

+Remind your faculty that all teachers are teachers of reading, not just elementary classroom teachers and English teachers.
 Reading can be incorporated in all subjects-even phys ed!
-This lesson combines the ever-popular parachute gym activity with a poetry reading. #Hashtag #Hangouts Here are a few Twitter communities that are helpful in supporting struggling readers. #LDCHAT #EdWeb #EdWebChat #ATchat #Read4All #Dyslexia #StrugglingReader #ReadingSupport #SchoolLeaders
+This lesson combines the ever-popular parachute gymactivity with a poetry reading.

-Join a Conversation About Struggling Readers One of the best ways to connect with experts and other professionals who have a special interest in supporting struggling readers is to start or join in a conversation- either in person or on social media.
+Join a Conversation About Struggling Readers One of the best ways to connect with experts and other professionals who have a special interest in supporting struggling readers is to start or join in a conversation-either in person or on social media.
 You can join a professional learning community (PLC) that regularly reads and discusses the latest literacy books.
 For educators looking for an ongoing way to connect with peers, many are turning to Facebook and Twitter to stay current with the latest tips and tools of the trade.
-Join private Facebook groups like our Teacher2Teacher group, which provides support to educators working with struggling readers.
+Join private Facebook groups like Learning Ally's Teacher2Teacher, which provides support to educators working with struggling readers.
 On Twitter, you can search for #Dyslexia and #ReadingSupport, among other hashtags.
 There's even a live chat every Wednesday for LD professionals at #LDCHAT.
 You can follow #SchoolLeaders and #EdWeb to join other school administrators in a variety of online discussions.
 Once you get the hang of it, you can start your own hashtag to engage the whole school in conversations around reading.